lelutin/puppet-spamassassin/README.markdown

 ## Limitations

-This module has been built on and tested against Puppet 3.3.2 and higher.
+This module has been built on and tested against Puppet 4.10 and higher.

 The module has been tested on:

 * CentOS 6
-* Debian 7
+* Debian 8 and 9

 ## Development